As an Amazon Associate I earn from qualifying purchases.

 - Whisk the brown and granulated sugars into the cooled chocolate/butter mixture.
 Add the eggs one at a time, whisking until smooth after each egg addition.
 Whisk in the vanilla.

 - Gently fold in the flour and salt.
-After everything is combined, add chocolate morsels and cherries.
+After everything is combined, add chocolate chunks and cherries.
 Stir gently until evenly dispersed.

 - Pour batter into prepared baking pan and bake for 35-38 minutes or until a toothpick inserted in the center comes out with only a few moist crumbs on it.
 Do not over bake brownies.
 If your oven runs hot, you might find it best to test brownies after 30 minutes.

 - Allow pan to cool completely on a wire rack.
 Once cooled, lift the foil out of the pan using the overhang on the sides and cut into squares with a very sharp knife.